-The Milwaukie Planning Area (MPA) is an area of unincorporated Clackamas County to the east of the city's current boundaries that extends to Interstate 205.
+The Milwaukie Planning Area (MPA) is an area of unincorporated Clackamas County subject to the UGMA that is east of the city's current boundaries, extending to Interstate 205.
 It is served by a full suite of urban services, and if fully annexed, would double the size and population of the city.